Brink-Software/AksWorkshop/labs/lab8-troubleshooting/src/SOLUTION.md

 ### Solution

-Remove the node selector or set in to `windows`
+Remove the node selector or set it to `windows`

 ### Remarks